mayanddangi/Optical-tweezers-for-cold-atom-trapping-and-movement/Codes/Docs.md

   - `it` (int): The number of iterations for the GS algorithm.
 Returns:
   - a 2D numpy array representing the phase of the retrieved wavefront after the GS algorithm has converged to a solution.

+# DynamicTweezers.py
+This Python script comprises a sequence of routines for pathfinding and animating a path for a 5-dimensional array.
+This programme shows how to use the hangu the pathfinder class.
+For more detail go with the flow of code.